Emotional and Behavioral Disorders Concentration

 Courses

 Exploration of a significant educational issue relevant to the student's profession through writing an independent thesis or collaborative research project.
 Recognition of the characteristics of quantitative, qualitative, mixed-methods, meta-analysis, and action research designs.
 Reflection on research ethics from a Christian worldview.
-Oral defense of student’s thesis or project following collaboration with the thesis advisor.
+Oral defense of student’s thesis or project.

 4 credits

-Introduction to Special Education: History, Law, Academics, and Behavior (SPED602)
+• Introduction to Special Education: History, Law, Academics, and Behavior (SPED602)

-Identification of the impact of historical, philosophical foundations, legal bases, and contemporary issues on special education.
-Exploration of disability category characteristics, cultural influences, and linguistic considerations.
-Description of the effects of the Individuals with Disabilities Education Act (IDEA) and the collaboration between special and general education.
-Introduction to functional behavioral assessments, individual and school-wide support systems, and the adaptation of evidence-based instruction.
-Identification of how curricular components guide instruction and analysis of positive instructional environments.
+Identifies the impact of historical, philosophical, legal, and contemporary factors on special education.
+Explores disability characteristics, cultural influences, and linguistic considerations.
+Describes the effects of IDEA and collaboration between special and general education.
+Introduces functional behavioral assessments, support systems, and evidence-based instructional adaptations.
+Analyzes curricular guidance and positive instructional environments.

 4 credits